Wellcome Investigator in Science and Professor of Cell Biology

 The meiotic spindle and chromosomes in oocytes

 To understand the molecular pathways which set up the chromosome segregation machinery in oocytes, we take advantage of Drosophila oocytes as a "discovery platform" because of their similarity to mammalian oocytes and suitability for a genetics-led mechanistic analysis.
 In Drosophila oocytes, as in human oocytes, meiotic chromosomes form a compact cluster called the karyosome within the nucleus.
 Later, meiotic chromosomes assemble a bipolar spindle without centrosomes in the large volume of the cytoplasm, and establish bipolar attachment.
-We have identified a number of genes defective in chromosome organisation and/or spindle formation in oocytes.
+We have identified genes/proteins and regulations specifically important for chromosome organisation and/or spindle formation in oocytes.